grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 This way, a double benefit is gained:
 1. Our recipient (e.g. `taxExpert` from the example) can be used by other senders (e.g. pay tax for Joan) without needing to change.
 All it needs is a different context passed inside a constructor and messages.
 2. We, as senders, can easily use different recipients (e.g. different tax experts that do the task they are assigned with differently) without learning how to interact with each new one.

 Actually, if you look at it, as much as bank and documents are a context for the tax expert, the tax expert is a context for us.
 Thus, we may say that *a design that follows the Tell Don't Ask principle creates classes that are context-independent*.

 This has very profound influence on the stability of the protocols.
 As much as objects are context-independent, they (and their interactions) do not need to change when context changes.

 Again, quoting Scott Bain, "what you hide, you can change".
 Thus, telling an object what to do requires less knowledge than asking for data and information.
-Going back to the driver license example: I may ask another person for a driving license number to actually make sure they have the license and that it is valid (by checking the number somewhere).
+Again using the driver license metaphor: I may ask another person for a driving license number to actually make sure they have the license and that it is valid (by checking the number somewhere).
 I may also ask another person to provide me with the directions to the place I want the first person to drive.
 But isn't it easier to just tell "buy me some bread and butter"?
 Then, whoever I ask, has the freedom to either drive, or walk (if they know a good store nearby) or ask yet another person to do it instead.
 I don't care as long as tomorrow morning, I find the bread and butter in my fridge.

 All of these benefits are, by the way, exactly what Johnny and Benjamin were aiming at when refactoring the payroll system.
 They went from this code, where they *asked* `employee` a lot of questions: